Hamled/googctf-2019/beginners/crypto-caulingo/NOTES.md

 I also confirmed this in Racket in case somehow I had not used Python properly, but I got the same result.
 My new plan is to do the decryption proces for the entire msg value, treated as a single integer, and then see if the result can be understood as the bytes of the plaintext...

 Okay that may have worked, but it's hard to tell because I can't easily turn the resulting huge integer into a sequence of bytes.
-Instead, I'm going to try Racket's crypto library, which has a simple function `datum->pk-key` for converting a list `(list 'rsa 'public n e)` into a public key structure to pass into other parts of the public key crypto library to decrypt a byte string.
+Instead, I'm going to try Racket's crypto collection, which has a simple function `datum->pk-key` for converting a list `(list 'rsa 'public n e)` into a public key structure to pass into other parts of the public key crypto collection to decrypt a byte string.

+So after writing out the code, taking a break for lunch and helping various people with earlier beginner challenges, I'm back to working on this.
+It turns out the `datum->pk-key` function does not want a list with `n` and `e` parameters, but instead a byte-string with the raw key info.
+In all the examples this is something resulting from generating a private key or public key in one of the supported cryptosystems.

+Looks like I'm back to square one.
+I need to manually convert the e and n values into a binary format that is acceptable to one of the cryptosystems like OpenSSL.
+Previously I've only converted between existing key formats, not had to generate one from scratch with the un-encoded values...